djm89uk/djm89uk.github.io/picogym_f.md

 </details>

-The flag can be read from theimage: picoCTF{c0rrupt10n_1847995}.
+The flag can be read from the image: picoCTF{c0rrupt10n_1847995}.

 </details>